The z=1.03 Merging Cluster SPT-CL J0356-5337: New Strong Lensing Analysis with HST and MUSE: Data

 \subsection{MUSE}

-\done{We observed the core of \clustername\ with the Multi-Unit Spectrograph Explorer \citep[MUSE;][]{Bacon2010} on VLT (ESO project 106.21JF.001, PI: Mahler).
-The observations were taken between 2021 Jan 16 and 2021 Feb 20 for a total exposure time of $14.04$~ks over four different Observing Blocks, at grey time, with a reported seeing of $0\farcs8$.
-They were centered on R.A., Decl. = [03:56:21.512; $-$53:37:51.954], to maximize the strong lensing region coverage. }
+\done{We observed the core of \clustername\ with the Multi-Unit Spectrograph Explorer \citep[MUSE;][]{Bacon2010} on the Very Large Telescope (VLT) as part of ESO project 106.21JF.001 (PI: Mahler).
+The observations were taken between 2021 January 16 and 2021 February 20 for a total exposure time of $14.04$~ks over four different observing blocks, at gray time, with a reported seeing of $0\farcs8$.
+They were centered on R.A., decl. = [03:56:21.512; $-$53:37:51.954], to maximize the strong lensing region coverage. }

-\done{The MUSE data were reduced with the European Southern Observatory (ESO) pipeline \revision{using MPDAF version 3.5 and ZAP version 2.1} \citep{Weilbacher2015} and then reprocessed to improve flat fielding and sky subtraction using a dedicated pipeline together with MPDAF tools \citep{Bacon2016}, following a methodology similar to the one described in \cite{Fumagalli2016,Fumagalli2017}.
-We refer the reader to these papers for more details and only give a brief summary of the post-processing steps here: (1) the individual exposures were resampled to a common astrometric grid defined by the final ESO reduction; (2) a correction of imperfections in the flat fields was applied using the MPDAF self-calibration method as described in \cite{Bacon2017}, and sky subtraction was performed with the ZAP tool, which uses principal-component analysis \citep{Soto2016}; and (3) individual exposures were combined to obtain a single data cube using an average $3\sigma$ clipping algorithm. \revision{Finally, we aligned the reduced cube to the HST images.}}
+\done{The MUSE data were reduced with the European Southern Observatory (ESO) pipeline \revision{using MPDAF version 3.5 and ZAP version 2.1} \citep{Weilbacher2015} and then reprocessed to improve flat-fielding and sky subtraction using a dedicated pipeline together with MPDAF tools \citep{Bacon2016}, following a methodology similar to the one described in \cite{Fumagalli2016,Fumagalli2017}.
+We refer the reader to these papers for more details and only give a brief summary of the postprocessing steps here: (1) the individual exposures were resampled to a common astrometric grid defined by the final ESO reduction; (2) a correction of imperfections in the flat fields was applied using the MPDAF self-calibration method as described in \cite{Bacon2017}, and sky subtraction was performed with the ZAP tool, which uses principal component analysis \citep{Soto2016}; and (3) individual exposures were combined to obtain a single data cube using an average $3\sigma$ clipping algorithm. \revision{Finally, we aligned the reduced cube to the HST images.}}